 Digitalisation and PSD

-Digitalisation is widely recognised as a key force shaping the future of the global economy and is now a key element of donor agencies’ COVID-19 recovery strategies.
+Digitalisation is widely recognised as a key force shaping the future of the global economy.
 Recent experiences highlight both risks and opportunities for PSD practitioners:

-• The COVID-19 pandemic has boosted the uptake of digital applications worldwide and gives developing countries a new opportunity to accelerate their digital progress.
+• Uptake of digital applications worldwide has accelerated significantly in recent years, giving developing countries a new economic opportunities enabled by digital progress.
 Indeed, digital technology has already had a transformative development impact, e.g. in the financial sector.

 • In other sectors, however, developing countries risk remaining largely passive consumers of digital products and services produced elsewhere.
 Job creation impacts are still unclear, and the digital divide based on gender, age and geography might grow.